 - First-Semester In-School Presentations for each grade level (October to Mid-December)

 Hundreds of presentations are given at schools participating in the SHARP Literacy program.
-SHARP presenters meet with each grade level at each school to show and discuss art slides.
+SHARP presenters meet with each grade level at each school to show and discuss art slides and artifacts.
 Opportunities to engage in oral practice and view slides helps students to reinforce vocabulary words related to the curriculum and develop art appreciation.

 - Second-Semester In-School Presentations (January/February)

-Second-semester presentations explore a new selection of artwork and prepare students to complete creative writing pieces for an exciting “Year-End Writing Challenge.”
+Second-semester presentations explore a new selection of artwork, the second half of the vocabulary words and additional artifacts, and prepare students to complete creative writing pieces for an exciting “Year-End Writing Challenge.”

 - A Field Trip to the Milwaukee Art Museum (Mid-Year)

-SHARP students enjoy a field trip to the art museum.
-For most of these children it is the first time they have visited this cultural gem in our community.
+SHARP students enjoy an educational trip to a museum.
+For most of these children it is the first time they have visited these cultural gems in our community.
 Vocabulary words are reinforced as the youngsters discover the power of art to move, inspire and educate.